 - Assignee changed from Nicolas CHARLES to Benoît PECCATTE

 - Target version changed from 3.0.5 to 3.0.6

-#38 Updated by Jonathan CLARKE about 1 year ago
+#38 Updated by Jonathan CLARKE over 1 year ago

 - Severity set to Critical - prevents main use of Rudder | no workaround | data loss | security

 - User visibility set to Operational - other Techniques | Technique editor | Rudder settings

 - Priority set to 50